aws/aws-sdk-pandas/docs/source/install.rst

 - us-east-2
 - us-west-2

-It can be access directly in the AWS Lambda console:
+It can be accessed in the AWS Lambda console directly:

 .. image:: _static/aws_lambda_managed_layer.png
   :width: 400
   :alt: AWS Managed Lambda Layer

+Or via its arn: ``arn:aws:lambda:<region>:336392948345:layer:AWSDataWrangler-Python<version>:<layer-version>``.
+For example: ``arn:aws:lambda:us-east-1:336392948345:layer:AWSDataWrangler-Python37:1``.
-Or via its arn: ``arn:aws:lambda:<region>:336392948345:layer:AWSDataWrangler-Python37:1``.
-Both of Python 3.7 and 3.8 are supported at the moment.
+Both Python 3.7 and 3.8 are supported.

+Here is a mapping of layer version to library version:

+.. list-table:: Lambda layer to Python library versions mapping
+   :widths: 25 25
+   :header-rows: 1

+   * - Lambda Layer Version
+     - Python Library Version
+   * - 1
+     - 2.12.0

+Custom Layer
+^^^^^^^^^^^^^^

 For AWS regions not in the above list, you can create your own Lambda layer following these instructions:

 1 - Go to `GitHub's release section <https://github.com/awslabs/aws-data-wrangler/releases>`_
 and download the layer zip related to the desired version.
 Alternatively, you can download the zip from the `public artifacts bucket <https://aws-data-wrangler.readthedocs.io/en/latest/install.html#public-artifacts>`_.